zettelooo/zettel-extension-seed/README.md

 This is a seed project to speed-up developing extensions for [Zettel](https://app.zettel.ooo).
 You can read more about the platform [here](http://zettel.ooo).

-The repository consists of two projects:
+The repository consists of three projects:

 1. The `client` project, this is the main extension implementation which will be a part of the Web app itself.